 Ernest Davis had told his wife that he would be flying that day and that he would bring the aircraft over from Lincolnshire to fly past Hodys Place.
 He attempted a low pass, approaching from the West, probably following the line of Wickhamford Lane towards the Manor and Church.
 As he came in to the village the plane clipped the tops of some trees, just missed hitting the houses and then crashed into an apple orchard that was alongside the Badsey to Willersey Road.
 The orchard belonged to Mr Ballard of Badsey.

 Ernest Davis and Gilbert Newbold were killed in the crash, but Sgt Wells survived.
-Both deaths are listed in the Evesham registers, but presumably they were buried in their home parishes as there is no record of them being buried locally.
-Due to war-time censorship there was no report of this accident in the Evesham Journal.
+Both deaths are listed in the Evesham Death Register but, due to war-time censorship, there was no report of this accident in the Evesham Journal.
+Davis is buried in the War graves section of Scampton Church cemetery (see headstone below, courtesy of scamptonchurch.org) and Newbold is buried in Sileby Cemetery, Liecestershire.
 Sgt Wells service record stops in 1941, so presumably he was unfit for further military duties.